rdlauer/articles/nativescript/workers/post.md

 > **NOTE:** The Workers API in NativeScript is loosely based on the [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and the [Web Workers Specification](https://www.w3.org/TR/workers/).

 [Service workers](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) (a type of web worker) are quite popular with Progressive Web App (PWA) developers, as they allow for notifications and other non-blocking tasks.
-But where PWA functionality is limited, NativeScript picks up the slack.
+But where PWA functions end, NativeScript picks up the slack.

 As evidenced by this NativeScript demo app, 99% of the time the single-threaded model is just fine (as running everything on the UI thread is super fast):